top of page

 Starting therapy can feel overwhelming and at the same time can be the first step towards a better quality of life.
 This information sheet will help you understand what to expect.

-Registration: If you decide you are interested in therapy, we will send you an email inviting you to register on Clinix.
-Clinix is a General Data Protection Regulation (GDPR) compliant electronic record system, which allows us to securely store your information, send you video links for therapy and take payments.
+Registration: If you decide you are interested in therapy, we will send you a contact form to complete with your details.
+You will then be invited to register on Imatta (previously known as Clinix), which is a General Data Protection Regulation (GDPR) compliant electronic record system; this allows us to securely store your information, send you video links for therapy and take payments.
 Once you have registered, you will have log in details that you can use to view your upcoming sessions and contact us.

 Booking in an assessment: We will then send you an appointment link for a time to suit you.
-When you accept this appointment, you will be prompted to pay online.
-If you prefer to pay by BACS transfer, then you can do so using the account details on the next page.
-If you need an invoice or receipt in order to claim back money from your insurer then we can provide this.
+If you are self-funding then you will be prompted to pay online when you accept the appointment.
+If you have health insurance (eg BUPA) then we can sometimes claim your session fee directly from them on your behalf.
+Alternatively, we can provide a receipt if you need to claim money from your insurer.

 Attending the assessment: You will be sent an email reminder before the appointment.
 When it’s time to attend, you can click the email link to join the appointment.
 You may be prompted to allow access to your camera and microphone when joining the videolink.
 If you are having issues joining the session then please email us and we can call you to help you connect.